 Cairns is surrounded by rainforest.
 To the west Of Cairns is the Atherton Tablelands and to the north is the Daintree Rainforest.
 You can visit all of these regions either on a day trip or by spending a few days in eco accommodation located deep in the rainforest itself.
 The Daintree is the most popular of these and most tours include a visit to the Cape Tribulation area and a cruise on the Daintree River to see the local crocodiles.
 There are several wildlife parks in the Cairns region where it is possible to see all of the local wildlife in controlled conditions.
 Cairns also has many other attractions and activities that are popular with tourists.
 The Tjapukai Aboriginal culture centre is a great place to visit and learn about the local Aboriginal people’s history and culture.
 The Skyrail departure point is next door and this cable car will take tourists up the range to Kuranda on the Atherton Tableland.
 The gondolas travel at tree top level giving patrons the opportunity to experience the rainforest at canopy level.
 The return journey to Cairns can be on the conventional train which provides spectacular views of the Barron River and its massive waterfalls.

 Cairns provides all the necessary infrastructure to make sure your holiday is superb.
-There is great hotel, resort and apartment corporate lodgings and relaxing accommodation, a massive ocean front swimming pool and water park complex as well as dozens of great restaurants, cafes and alfresco pubs and eateries.
+There are great hotels, resorts and apartments, corporate lodgings and relaxing accommodation, a massive ocean front swimming pool and water park complex as well as dozens of great restaurants, cafes and alfresco pubs and eateries.
 There are golf courses and fishing expeditions as well as fantastic shopping facilities.
 Cairns has an international airport and there are regular services to both Australian and international destinations.
 No visit to Australia is complete without some of your holiday time being spent in Cairns.